Bryan Summer Research Program

 Program Description

 The Dr. Albert H. & Greta A. Bryan Summer Research Program in Mathematics is an opportunity to spend eight weeks of the summer engaging in mathematics at Simpson College.
-Each summer six students are selected to work on undergraduate research projects with Simpson College faculty members.
+This summer, five undergraduate students will selected to work on undergraduate research projects with Simpson College faculty members.
+There will be two groups of two students and one research assistant to assist both groups.
 Each student receives a stipend and paid on-campus housing during the program.
 In addition, the students receive funding to present their results at a national mathematics conference.

-• Conference Presentation: August 6-9, 2025 at MathFest in Sacramento, California
+• Conference Presentation: August 5-8, 2026 at MathFest in Boston, Massachusetts

 Research Topics and Faculty Advisors